Contents

 18. It’s a bird’s kingdom with more than 500 species

-While the Wildcats and other big fives fight to dominate the land, here come kings of African skies the Birds.
+While the Wildcats and other big fives fight to dominate the land, here come the kings of the African skies, the Birds.

 Ngorongoro Crater offers you the other best option to enjoy your trip in Tanzania.